ramashish786/finance-Dashboard-using-ADF-and-Snowflake/README.md

 ## Finance Dashboard

+I used Blob Storage, Azure Data Factory, Snowflake, and Power BI.
+I built an ETL pipeline in ADF to get the raw data from the source, performed unpivot and stored the cleaned data at the destination.
+I created another pipeline to send the data to the Snowflake table from the container where clean data is stored.
+In the end, I created a Dashboard in Power BI.

 This is our data which needs to be processed further to get the Date and Value columns that are required for our dashboard.<br>
 ![s1](https://github.com/user-attachments/assets/5c83b42c-2aa3-4cb3-8835-02c61c4bcd61)